 The site is located outside the built area of Wimblington in a location that has been previously deemed as unsustainable by virtue of a recent planning appeal.

-Notwithstanding this fundamental policy objection the detailed elements of the scheme raise issue in terms of highway safety, residential amenity, street scene, heritage and biodiversity as such the proposal fails to comply with Policies LP3, LP12, LP15, LP16, LP18 and LP19 of the Fenland Local Plan.
+Notwithstanding this fundamental policy objection the detailed elements of the scheme raise issues in terms of residential amenity and impact on the street scene as such the proposal fails to comply with Policies LP3, LP12 and LP16 of the Fenland Local Plan.